“I feel fat.” It’s a phrase many of us have said without thinking.

 Ask: What am I really feeling in this moment?

-Am I anxious, insecure, tired, lonely, feeling guilty or helpless?
+Am I feeling anxious, insecure, tired, lonely, guilty, trapped, unsafe, or helpless?

 What else could I be feeling?